 - Create a historical record of incidents and behavior on campus or in the local Brunswick community that are inconsistent with the values of our learning community.

-- Kate Stern, Director of the Center for Sexuality, Women & Gender
+- Kate Stern, Associate Dean of Students for Inclusion and Diversity & Director of the Sexuality, Women & Gender Center

 Such incidents violate both the ideals of the College and its Academic Honor Code and Social Code, as well as College Policy as outlined in the Employee Handbook and may be subject to appropriate disciplinary sanctions.
 When such incidents violate the statutes of the State of Maine or Federal Law, criminal prosecution may be pursued.